sitbon/lazi/README.md

 # Lazi: Lazy Imports Everywhere

-A lightweight and extensible way to implement lazy imports globally.
+An easy way to implement and track lazy imports globally.

+No external dependencies.

+**Requres Python 3.11.**

 ## Usage: